dkhaothong/dkhaothong.github.io/_projects/forum-project.md

 #### Preparing the Lab:

 Before we could conduct any test sessions, we started by creating a discussion guide.
-This was the most important deliverable we had to develop because it would help us conduct the usability test more effectively, provide key insights for our stakeholders depending on the questions we asked, and give us a variety of data (e.g., what users said versus what they actually did).
+This was the most important deliverable we had to develop because it would help us conduct the usability test more effectively, provide key insights for our stakeholders depending on the questions we asked, and give us variety in data (e.g., what users said versus what they actually did).

 The discussion guide was essentially a list of behavioral questions that we could probe respondents with.
-We designed our discussion guide to have open-ended questions and likert-scale based questions.
-It was important to keep the questions open so users would do the majority of the talking.
+The goal of the discussion guide was to create a direct conversation that could facilitate this conversation.
+We designed our discussion guide to have open-ended questions and likert-scale based questions after completing moderated tasks.
+It was important to keep the questions open-ended so users would do the majority of the talking.

-With the discussion guide completed, we practiced a few moderated pilot sessions to get familiar with the timing of the discussion guide and work out any possible kinks.
+With the discussion guide completed, we practiced a few moderated pilot sessions to get familiar with the timing of the discussion guide and work out any possible technical kinks.

 ---